 - Stores legal documents on-chain for reference.

-bytes _dataand returns a reason byte code with information about the success or failure of the transaction.
+bytecode with information about the success or failure of the transaction, and a

 Token issuers need a way to restrict transfers of ERC-20 tokens to be compliant with securities laws and other contractual obligations.